Techception/Chess/README.md

 stages:
  - Drawing the board -> in progress FENdraw.sql
  - - formatting the FEN notation
+   - - Manually --> Done
+     - Automatically --> In progress to do: FEN derived table
-   - adding the pieces to a table that resembles a chess board
+   - adding the pieces to a table that resembles a chess board --> in review
  - moving the pieces - in progress
  - - selecting the right piece
    - checking if move is legal